uthpalaherath/uthpalaherath.github.io/_posts/2020-03-31-Plotting-Density-of-States.md

 ## d-orbital projected DOS

-In certain materials like strongly correlated systems where d orbitals play a vital role in conductivity and other properties, it is important to study the decomposed d-orbital projected DOS. i.e.  the individual effects of the e$$_g$$ and t$$_{2g}$$ when the degeneracy of the d orbital is broken.
+In certain materials like strongly correlated systems where d orbitals play a vital role in conductivity and other properties, it is important to study the decomposed d-orbital projected DOS. i.e.  the individual effects of the e$$_g$$ and t$$_{2g}$$ orbitals when the degeneracy of the d orbital is broken.
 Let’s consider the same example as above and investigate how the Ni d-orbitals behave.

 Run: